-Before installing a memory module, make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module.

-DDR2 and DDR3 DIMMs are not compatible to each other or DDR DIMMs.
-Do not install DDR DIMMs on this motherboard.
+Before installing a memory module , make sure to turn off the computer and unplug the power cord from the power outlet to prevent damage to the memory module.
+DDR3 and DDR2 DIMMs are not compatible to each other or DDR DIMMs.
+Be sure to install DDR3 DIMMs on this motherboard.